alexbrault/Pathfinder2EOversights/Core/CoreRulebook.md

 * `p.139` in Monstrosity Shape: "add the phoenix form listed in **aerial form** to your wild shape list".
 Phoenix form is actually listed in **monstrosity form**.
 * `p.145`: Page number is blocked by fighter's foot.
 ---
+* `p.151`: The description of Incredible Ricochet seems to indicate the ability must target the same creature as an earlier attack, but there is no actual requirement on the activity.
 * `p.156` in Mystic Strikes: "However, you still need an item such as **handswarps of mighty fists**...".
 Should be "**handwraps of mighty blows**".
 * `p.157-158`: Does it say anywhere that monk spells start on page 401?
 Worth considering adding?
 * `p.159` in Mountain Stance: "Trigger You are unarmored and touching the ground" should be "Requirements You are unarmored and touching the ground".
 * ~~`p.162` Ki Monk question: Is this sidebar saying that Wisdom is supposed to be the key ability for a monk's ki/spell attacks?~~ [Confirmed by Errata](https://www.reddit.com/r/Pathfinder2e/comments/crgobt/pathfinder_2e_errata_from_the_designers/) that Ki spells use a monk's Wisdom.
 * `p.162` in sidebar: "Higher-Level Feats: **Mountain Stance (1st)**".
 Should be **Ki Strike (1st)**, as many of the other listed feats require it.
+* `p.163`: Wild Winds Initiate doesn't have the Stance trait.
+  The *wild winds stance* ki spell does have the trait, but having it on the feat also would help searchability.
 * `p.169` in Nature's Edge: "Enemies are flat-footed to you if they're [...] on natural uneven ground".
   Uneven ground naturally makes creatures flat-footed;
   it's unclear if this is intended to override abilities like Rock Runner or if it's an artifact leftover from an earlier version of the rules.